 This was Apple’s biggest launch in Tim Cook’s three years as CEO.
 So how did he dress?

-With jeans and an untucked-in dark blue shirt with the sleeves rolled up.
+With jeans, a Chanel Replica by Luxurytastic handbag and an untucked-in dark blue shirt with the sleeves rolled up.
 The lesson for the rest of us: Even if you’re making a bet-the-business presentation, it’s okay to dress as if you’re about to drive your kid to college for the first time.

 • Say goodbye to the tie and hello to the snood.